KevSprin/ComControlTemplate/Readme.md

 This Template presents a WindowsForms solution, that allows COM Interop Communication.
 The purpose of this project is to allow embedding of WindowsForms Control Libraries into VBA environments like Excel.
-It will allow to see COM exposed properties and Intellisense will be available as well.
+Custom properties that are exposed to COM will be visible inside the property window in VBA and Intellisense will show them as well
 To create an own project from scratch follow these steps:
 1. Create a new Windows Forms Control Library project
 2. Get into the properties of your project